groakat/videotagger/README.md

     conda config --add channels https://conda.binstar.org/groakat
     conda install videotagger-dependencies

-Then clone the git repository and run `python setup.py develop` in the folder that contains the `setup.py` file.
+Then clone the git repository (using the github client from https://windows.github.com/) and run `python setup.py develop` in the folder that contains the `setup.py` file.

 ## Standalone VideoPlayer